Touhou Project: Background

-The plots of the Touhou Project revolve around the strange phenomena that occur in the fictional realm of Gensokyo (幻想郷, Gensōkyō), which ZUN designed as a human village in some remote mountain recesses in Japan.
+The plots of Touhou Project revolve around the strange phenomena that occur in the fictional realm of Gensokyo (幻想郷, Gensōkyō), which ZUN designed as a human village in some remote mountain recesses in Japan.
 Originally, it was simply called "a remote separated land of a human village in an eastern country."
-Long before the Touhou Projects story begins, many non-humans like yōkai lived with some humans in the area.
+Long before Touhou Projects story begins, many non-humans like yōkai lived with some humans in the area.
 After a few humans disappeared into Gensokyo, many humans became afraid of approaching this area, while others settled there to exterminate yōkai.
 However, as time went on, humans developed civilization and multiplied in number, and thus yōkai worried about how the balance between humans and yōkai would be affected.
 500 years before Embodiment of Scarlet Devil (EoSD), the yōkai sage Yukari Yakumo developed the "boundary of phantasm and substance," which was favored by the yōkai and protected the balance.
 This was called the "Yōkai Expansion Project" and made Gensokyo a phantasmal world that automatically called out to the weakened yōkai of the outside world.
 Other things that disappear from the outside world, like extinct animals, lost tools, and architecture, appear in Gensokyo.
 Since Gensokyo was a plot of land in Japan that is separated by a barrier, it is Japan that is immediately outside of this barrier.